oaisd-ctc/Underloading/README.md

 The goal of this project is:
 <br>
 To create a NuGet package that other developers may use to help them complete difficult tasks that involve:
-- Arrays
+- Arrays... what I need... in my pay...
-- Strings
+- Strings... with ridiculous memes... and markup...
-- And math.
+- And math... lots of math...
+I can't add up how many times I had to fix a math related thing here...

 <hr>